PaulWAyers/IntroQChem/README.md

 12. Polyatomic Molecules

 The main course content is conveyed through, and assessed by, Jupyter notebooks and is made available via the Creative Commons Zero (CC0 version 1.0) license.

+There are assignments on:

+Other resources that are available include:

 For instructors who would like to have the keys to assignments, please e-mail Paul Ayers <ayers@mcmaster.ca> from your official e-mail account.
 You can then use `nbgrader` to mark assignments.